DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/android.md

 ### Initializing the SDK

-We recommend initializing the SDK once in `onCreate` of your `Application` class or `MainActivity` to receive features for as soon as possible, and to pass around the client instance around in your app.
+We recommend initializing the SDK once in `onCreate` of your `Application` class or `MainActivity` to receive features as soon as possible, and to pass around the client instance around in your app.

 Using the builder pattern we can initialize the DevCycle SDK by providing the `applicationContext`, DVCUser, and DevCycle mobile environment key: